 History of the Fund.
 The Fund is the successor to the Fort Pitt Capital Total Return Fund, a series of Fort Pitt Capital Funds (the "Predecessor Fund"), a separate registered investment company.
 The Predecessor Fund was managed, and the Fund is managed, by Fort Pitt Capital Group, LLC (the "Advisor").
 The Advisor was responsible for the day-to-day management of the Predecessor Fund, which had a substantially similar investment objective, investment strategies, policies and restrictions as those of the Fund.
 The Predecessor Fund's date of inception was December 31, 2001.
-The Predecessor Fund were acquired by the Fund in connection with its commencement of operations on July 15, 2011 (the "Reorganization").
+The Predecessor Fund reorganized into the Fund on July 15, 2011.
+Substantially all of the assets of the Predecessor Fund were acquired by the Fund in connection with its commencement of operations on July 15, 2011 (the "Reorganization").